Review: The North Face Activist FUTURELIGHT™

 Construction

-Stitching has been kept to a minimum, with almost all the panels being “welded” together.
-This adds to the sock-like feel and friction-free comfort that the Activist offers.
+Stitching has been kept to a minimum, with most panels being “welded” together.
+This design contributes to the Activist’s smooth, sock-like feel and eliminates friction points for greater comfort.

 Cons